Claude AI Automation: Complete Workflow Setup Guide for 10x Productivity in 2026

 - Model Right-Sizing: Use Haiku for simple classification/extraction, reserve Sonnet/Opus for complex reasoning

-- Prompt Optimization: Remove unnecessary context, combine multiple tasks into single prompts where logical
+- Prompt Optimization: Remove unnecessary context, combine multiple tasks into a single prompt where logical

 - Caching Strategy: Store frequently reused context (style guides, examples) and reference by ID

-- Batch Operations: Process multiple items in single API call when output formats allow
+- Batch Operations: Process multiple items in a single API call when output formats allow

 Performance Gains: